 Jazz chords are almost always extensions such as 7ths, 9ths, 11ths, etc.

 The above table shows the diatonic 7th chords for the Major scale.
-Using this, our 2-5-1-6 progression would be dmin7- G7 – CMaj7 – Amin7.
+Using this, our 2-5-1-6 progression in C Major would be: Dmin7- G7 – CMaj7 – Amin7.

 When extending chords for jazz, group your diatonic chords into families like so: